dionarodrigues/diogorodrigues.dev/blog/2020-10-05-inspiring-web-designers-and-developers-to-follow-on-twitter.en.md

 **Although Twitter has been around for a long time, this social media remains one of the popular resources to keep us updated in our professional area.**

-Below is a short list of profiles of web designers and front-end developers that I usually follow on twitter.
+Below is a short list of profiles of web designers and front-end developers that I usually follow on Twitter.
 There are people from different areas: UX design, web accessibility, development..
 I hope you like it! 👍

 ### Donald Norman - [@jnd1er](https://twitter.com/jnd1er)
 Don is one of the most important UX designers of the world.
 Besides he coined the term “user experience”, he's also the author of the famous book called “The Design of Everyday Things”.
-He’s not very active on his personal twitter but you can follow some profiles related to him: [@interacting](https://twitter.com/interacting) and [@NNgroup](https://twitter.com/NNgroup).
+He’s not very active on his personal Twitter but you can follow some profiles related to him: [@interacting](https://twitter.com/interacting) and [@NNgroup](https://twitter.com/NNgroup).

 ### Lea Verou - [@LeaVerou](https://twitter.com/LeaVerou)
-See how she describes herself on her twitter: “I ♥ standards, code, design, UX, life!”.
+See how she describes herself on her Twitter: “I ♥ standards, code, design, UX, life!”.
 I had the pleasure of speaking with her at a conference on front-end development in Brazil and she is really passionate about CSS and the web.
 She is a researcher at [MIT CSAIL](https://www.csail.mit.edu/) and has given over 100 talks at web design/web development conferences around the world.

 ### Chris Coyier - [@chriscoyier](https://twitter.com/chriscoyier)
-Co-founder of [CodePen](https://codepen.io/), creator of the awesome [CSS Tricks](https://css-tricks.com/) and podcaster at [ShopTalk Show](https://shoptalkshow.com/), Chris is a well known person of the web design/development world and his twitter account is very active.
+Co-founder of [CodePen](https://codepen.io/), creator of the awesome [CSS Tricks](https://css-tricks.com/) and podcaster at [ShopTalk Show](https://shoptalkshow.com/), Chris is a well known person of the web design/development world and his Twitter account is very active.

 ### Debra Ruh - [@debraruh](https://twitter.com/debraruh)
 Expertise with standards and legislation including the United Nations Convention of Rights for Persons with Disabilities, Debra shares many important content about web accessibility on her Twitter.